Introduction: Why Improving Diet for Mental Health Matters

 Can diet influence depression or anxiety?

-Yes.
+Yes, absolutely.
 Research shows that nutrient deficiencies can exacerbate symptoms of depression and anxiety.
-Improving diet for mental health by eating whole foods may reduce these symptoms.
+In particular, improving diet for mental health by eating whole foods may reduce these symptoms.

 Are there specific vitamins that help with mental health?